-Company A produces cars and bikes and similarly, their rival company B does.
+Company A produces cars and bikes, and similarly, their rival company B does.
 However, Company B dominates in terms of producing both products.
-Company A claims it has a comparative advantage in producing cars than company B. Based on the below table you are required to justify the company’s A claim.
+Company A claims it has a comparative advantage in producing cars over company B. Based on the below table, you are required to justify the company’s A claim.

 As mentioned in the problem statement, Company B indeed has an absolute advantage in producing either car or bike when compared with Company A.

 In order to determine the comparative advantage, we shall determine the opportunity cost of car and bike for both the firms.

 - Opportunity Cost of 1 car = 2.5 unit of bike

 - Opportunity Cost of 1 bike = 0.40 unit of a car